-Pam Harrington Exclusives offers over 200 vacation rental homes and villas, available for short getaways or monthly stays.
-Read More Enjoy beach-front living when you reserve your vacation home or villa on Kiawah or Seabrook Island.
-Located just 35 minutes from downtown Charleston, these stunning barrier islands offer relaxation and a gorgeous landscape.
+Kiawah Exclusives and Seabrook Exclusives offer over 200 vacation rental homes and villas, available for short getaways or monthly stays.
+Read More Located just 35 minutes from downtown Charleston, these stunning barrier islands offer relaxation and a gorgeous landscape.
 Visit their website for vacation rentals options.
-Don’t forget to request access to our complimentary Kiawah and Seabrook Island Vacation Guides for recommendations about things to do during your stay.
-Our guides are full of hand-picked recommendations for shopping, dining, tours, and more, so that you can spend less time planning and more time having fun!
+Don’t forget to request access to our complimentary Sea Island Vacation Guide for recommendations about things to do during your stay.
+Our guide is full of hand-picked recommendations for shopping, dining, and excursions.
+Spend less time planning and more time having fun!

-Enjoy beach-front living when you reserve your vacation home or villa on Kiawah or Seabrook Island.
 Located just 35 minutes from downtown Charleston, these stunning barrier islands offer relaxation and a gorgeous landscape.
 Visit their website for vacation rentals options.

-Don’t forget to request access to our complimentary Kiawah and Seabrook Island Vacation Guides for recommendations about things to do during your stay.
-Our guides are full of hand-picked recommendations for shopping, dining, tours, and more, so that you can spend less time planning and more time having fun!
+Don’t forget to request access to our complimentary Sea Island Vacation Guide for recommendations about things to do during your stay.
+Our guide is full of hand-picked recommendations for shopping, dining, and excursions.
+Spend less time planning and more time having fun!

 Why Visit Charleston SC in the Off-Season?

 For both downtown Charleston and the surrounding area, December, January, and the beginning of February are the primary off-season.
 Here’s why it is a great time to plan your getaway.